Niina Petrõkina: 2024–25 season: European gold

 Petrõkina was assigned to compete at the 2025 European Championships at the end of January, which were held in her hometown of Tallinn.
 She skated a strong short program, where she landed a triple Lutz-triple toe loop combination, and she finished that segment in second place.
 In the free skate, she had a fall during her choreography, but she otherwise skated cleanly, landing all her jumps and receiving a level four on all her spins and her step sequence.
 She moved into first place to win the gold medal, becoming the first ever Estonian skater to win the European title.
 After her victory, she received a phone call from Alar Karis, the president of Estonia.
 Petrõkina said afterward, "This moment was my dream, and today it came true.
 The small fall at the beginning of my program actually helped me stay calm because I knew I couldn't afford another mistake."

 She next competed at the Road to 26 Trophy, which was held in February in Milan and served as a test event for the 2026 Winter Olympics.
 In the short program, she had a disappointing performance, including an invalid jumping pass, and she finished in fifth place.
-She said afterward that she was "not read" as she had not had much time to rest after the European Championships.
+She said afterward that she was "not ready" as she had not had much time to rest after the European Championships.
 However, she had a much stronger free skate, and she won the competition overall.

 Petrõkina finished the season with an eighth-place finish at the 2025 World Championships in Boston, Massachusetts, United States.
 “Right after I finished my performance, I was like, ‘Yes, the season is over!
 Finally, I can get some rest!” she said.
 “I think I really need that.
 But I really think it was a good skate and I’m really happy about it.”
 Her placement won two quotas for Estonian women singles skaters to compete at 2026 Winter Olympics.